What Happens in the Louisiana Probate Process?

-As explained by the Louisiana Governor’s Office of Elderly Affairs, most estates are resolved in one of two ways: succession without administration or succession with full administration.
+Most estates in Louisiana are resolved in one of two ways: succession without administration or succession with full administration.

 An unadministered succession is a simplified form of the succession process.
 It means that no executor is needed to settle the estate of decedent.
 “Say you’ve got an intact family, kids, a house and a bank account.
 There’s no reason to administer that,” says M. Janice Villarrubia, an estate planning and probate attorney in Baton Rouge.
 There are certain standards that must be satisfied for an estate to be settled without administration.

 In contrast, administered succession is a more complex process that involves a Louisiana court appointing an official representative to resolve the estate’s outstanding debts and distribute property.
 “If you have administration, sometimes it’s cumbersome; you may have to pay bills or you may have to liquidate assets, you know that you have a business that’s ongoing,” Villarrubia explains.